Sustainable food system: Food security, nutrition and diet

 The environmental effects of different dietary patterns depend on many factors, including the proportion of animal and plant foods consumed and the method of food production.
 At the same time, current and future food systems need to be provided with sufficient nutrition for not only the current population, but future population growth in light of a world affected by changing climate in the face of global warming.

-Nearly one in four households in the United States have experienced food insecurity in 2020–21.
-Even before the pandemic hit, some 13.7 million households, or 10.5% of all U.S. households, experienced food insecurity at some point during 2019, according to data from the U.S. Department of Agriculture.
-That works out to more than 35 million Americans who were either unable to acquire enough food to meet their needs, or uncertain of where their next meal might come from, last year.
+Nearly one in seven households in the United States have experienced food insecurity in 2023.
+Of the nearly 132.5 million U.S. households, 13.5% (18.0 million) have reported experiencing some level of food insecurity over the course of 2023.
+Furthermore, 17.9% of households with children in them reported food insecurity in the year 2023.
+In all, around 47.4 million people in the U.S. experienced food insecurity struggles.
+While these figures have increased relative to previous years, they are still below peaks of food insecurity during the 2010s and the COVID-19 pandemic.

 The "global land squeeze" for agricultural land also has impacts on food security.
 Likewise, effects of climate change on agriculture can result in lower crop yields and nutritional quality due to for example drought, heat waves and flooding as well as increases in water scarcity, pests and plant diseases.
 Soil conservation may be important for food security as well.
 For sustainability and food security, the food system would need to adapt to such current and future problems.

 According to one estimate, "just four corporations control 90% of the global grain trade" and researchers have argued that the food system is too fragile due to various issues, such as "massive food producers" (i.e. market-mechanisms) having too much power and nations "polarising into super-importers and super-exporters".
 However the impact of market power on the food system is contested with other claiming more complex context dependent outcomes.